drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 ### 1. PostgreSQL Source

 #### Create Database Table
-Create a new database called `hello-world`.
+Create a new database named `hello-world`.

-Use the following SQL script to create a table named `Message`.
+Create a table named `Message` using the following SQL script.

 ```
 CREATE TABLE "Message" (